Giro del Veneto

 In 1947 Coppi made a 170 km solo breakaway and won by 8 minutes!
 (Magni was second).
 My husband and his boarding school classmates were along the roadside, and he still remembers the distinctive profile of Coppi as he sped by.

-...But ex-pro Filippo Pozzato has other ideas, and on Oct.
+It's none other than Filippo Pozzato who has other ideas, and on Oct.
 13, 2021, the venerable, beloved, Giro del Veneto will experience a much-deserved and much-anticipated return!

-Pozzato had received much acclaim for his design of last year's national pro championship course, which featured the Veneto's own cobbled mur, the , and has launched a partnership called Venturo.
-The Giro del Veneto will be followed by a pro gravel race, a granfondo, and a new race, the Veneto Classic, which they intend to have elevated to World Tour status.
+Pozzato had received much acclaim for his design of last year's national pro championship course, which featured the Veneto's own cobbled mur, the .
+He and a partner have launched Venturo, a cycling events promotion company, which will produce not only the Giro del Veneto, but (on the same weekend!), a pro gravel race, a granfondo, and a new race, the Veneto Classic, which they intend to have elevated to World Tour status.